Regional Rail Revival project: History

 The Regional Rail Revival (RRR) project in Victoria has been a significant endeavour in the realm of state infrastructure, unfolding over several years with contributions from both state and federal governments.
-This project's history begins in earnest during the late 2010s, with its complexities rooted in policy decisions, funding allocations, and the practicalities of rail infrastructure development.
+This project began in earnest during the late 2010s, with its complexities rooted in policy decisions, funding allocations, and the practicalities of rail infrastructure development.

 In the earlier years of this decade, the need for revitalising Victoria's regional rail network was becoming increasingly apparent.
 The lines connecting Melbourne to regional centres like Ballarat, Bendigo, Geelong, Gippsland, and Warrnambool were showing signs of wear, with services that were slower, less frequent, and sometimes unreliable compared to urban rail networks.
 This situation was a product of many years of underinvestment, a trend that had begun in the late 20th century as the focus shifted to road transport.

 The federal Liberal/National government under Prime Minister Malcolm Turnbull in 2017 initiated a policy direction that would have profound effects on regional rail in Victoria.
 Through the Asset Recycling Initiative, the federal government aimed to incentivise states to sell public assets and reinvest the proceeds into infrastructure projects.
 This was part of a broader strategy where economic growth was seen as closely tied to infrastructure development.
 Victoria, under the Labor government led by Premier Daniel Andrews, was quick to engage with this initiative, seeing an opportunity to address the long-standing issues with its regional rail.

 The announcement of a $1.7 billion investment for Victoria's regional rail network was a pivotal moment.
 This funding was to be spread across multiple lines, with detailed plans for each: